 The following evidence will show that Saltwater Crocodiles act practically in relation to the entire ecosystem surrounding them, in such a way that the other organisms are affected as little as possible.
 Before concrete evidence is presented, another clarification is needed: Virtually everything that the user of typical mass media with no experience of his own thinks he knows about the external impact of Saltwater Crocodiles is in reality either not present at all, or only to a very low extent.

-When jumping crocodiles are shown on pictures in magazines with their mouths wide open, or when the impression is conveyed in correspondingly selected film sequences that these reptiles are constantly "in action" in a conspicuous way, this is practically the opposite of what can be observed in reality - or rather, cannot be observed.
-Because the Saltwater Crocodiles are so extremely inconspicuous, calm and reserved in their everyday lives, that someone without sensitization usually doesn't notice them, even if they have been close for days and one has been observed by them during this period.
-In order to make this extreme inconspicuousness somewhat comprehensible, one can alternatively look at the picture here and imagine that this is the first perceived encounter after weeks in the habitat of Saltwater Crocodiles.
+When jumping crocodiles are shown on pictures in magazines with their mouths wide open, or when the impression is conveyed in correspondingly selected film sequences that these reptiles are constantly “in action” in a conspicuous way, this is practically the opposite of what can be observed in reality – or rather, cannot be observed.
+Because the Saltwater Crocodiles are so extremely inconspicuous, calm and reserved in their everyday lives, that someone without sensitization usually doesn’t notice them, even if they have been close for days and one has been observed by them during this period.
+In order to make this extreme inconspicuousness somewhat comprehensible, one can alternatively look at the first picture above and imagine that this is the first perceived encounter after weeks in the habitat of Saltwater Crocodiles.

 Except for the chirping of the crickets and some wind in the trees, everything is quiet.
 Suddenly, the crocodile is discovered by chance in the shade of a tree (centre).
 But just as suddenly and quietly, it dives down and you wonder if it was a piece of wood or something similar.
 This is how the first sighting would likely go in practice.